bahrain-uob/VoiceMate/README.md

 ![Image description](./Images/link.png)

-With the link that is generated you can view and interact with the scene on the web across any device.
+With the link that is generated you can view and interact with the scene on the web across any supported browser/device.

 ## Pricing